Prince Andrew must face sex abuse accuser's lawsuit - U.S. judge | Law-Order

 Giuffre and Andrew "have articulated at least two reasonable interpretations of the critical language," the judge continued.
 "The agreement therefore is ambiguous."
 Settlement agreements can restrict plaintiffs like Giuffre from pursuing further litigation, even against third parties.

 Kaplan also rejected Andrew's claim that letting Giuffre sue violated his due process rights under New York's constitution.
-Giuffre sued Andrew last August, less than a week before the expiration of a state law giving accusers a two-year window to bring claims over alleged child abuse occurring long ago.
+Giuffre sued Andrew last August, less than a week before the expiration of a state law giving accusers a two-year window to sue over alleged child abuse occurring long ago.

 Kaplan called that window, which was extended by a year because of the COVID-19 pandemic, "a reasonable measure for remedying injustice to victims" of child sex abuse.